-There are no material-off balance sheet transactions, arrangements, obligations and other relationships of the Corporation with unconsolidated entities or other persons created during the reporting period.
+There are no material-off balance sheet transactions, arrangements, obligations and other relationships of the Company with unconsolidated entities or other persons created during the reporting period.

-There are substantial commitments on capital expenditures, specifically for the on-going construction of the hotel and entertainment project on its property located in Sta.
+There are substantial commitments on capital expenditures, specifically for the ongoing construction of the hotel and entertainment project on its property located in Sta.
 Cruz, Manila.

-D. External Audit Fees and Audit-Related Fees
+D. External Audit Fees and Services

-The Corporation expects to pay its external auditor, SGV & Co., an aggregate amount of P550,000.00 as professional fees for the audit of its annual financial statements for the year ended 31 December 2015.
-There was an increase in the audit fee due to increased volume of transactions as the Corporation is in the final stage of the developing a hotel-entertainment casino.
+The Company expects to pay its external auditor, Sycip, Gorres, Velayo & Co. ("SGV") an aggregate amount of P550,000.00 as professional fees for the audit of its annual financial statements for the year ended 31 December 2015.
+There was an increase in the audit fee due to increased volume of transactions as we are in the final stage of the developing a hotel-entertainment casino.
 Also, SGV is tasked to review the operational procedures for gaming operations, which the Audit Committee approved.
 No other fees were paid to said team of auditors for other services.

-The engagement of an external auditor as well as the type of services to be rendered to the Corporation is being evaluated by the Audit Committee and recommended to the Board.
-Likewise, the payment of audit fees is being evaluated by the same committee prior to remittance.
+The engagement of an external auditor as well as the type of services to be rendered to the Company is being evaluated by the Audit Committee and recommended to the Board.
+Likewise, the payment of audit fees is being evaluated by the same Committee prior to remittance.
+Lastly, the Audit Committee approves the audited financial statements and recommends its approval to the Board of Directors.